-- the policies and procedures adopted by the Governing Body are fully implemented, and followed by all staff; - sufficient resources and time are allocated to enable the SDSL and DSLs to carry out their roles effectively including the assessment of pupils and attendance of strategy discussions and other necessary meetings e.g. Child Protection Conferences and Core Group meetings; - all staff and volunteers feel able to raise concerns about poor or unsafe practice in regard to children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with the Whistle Blowing Policy; - all pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online; - they have completed Safer Recruitment training; - the procedure for managing allegations against staff is known to staff; - they operate the procedure for managing allegations effectively and refer relevant concerns to the Local Authority Designated Officer (LADO); - that anyone who has harmed or may pose a risk to a child is referred to the DBS; - a senior manager is appointed to deal with allegations against staff in their absence;
+- the policies and procedures adopted by the Governing Body are fully implemented, and followed by all staff; - sufficient resources and time are allocated to enable the SDSL and DSLs to carry out their roles effectively including the assessment of pupils and attendance of strategy discussions and other necessary meetings e.g. Child Protection Conferences and Core Group meetings; - all staff and volunteers feel able to raise concerns about poor or unsafe practice in regard to children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with the Whistle Blowing Policy; - all pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online; - they have completed Safer Recruitment training; - the procedure for managing allegations against staff is known to staff;

-Title Child Protection and Safeguarding Policy Last Updated September 2020 Written by Matthew Toothe Ratified by the Trustees May 2020 Completed September 2020 Next Review Date August 2021
+Title Child Protection and Safeguarding Policy Last Updated September2023 Written by Katherine Duller Ratified by the Trustees Completed September 2023 Next Review Date August 2024

-• they obtain a written statement, from any alternative provision in which children are placed, that confirms the alternative provision has completed all the vetting and bring checks that are necessary on their staff.
+- they operate the procedure for managing allegations effectively and refer relevant concerns to the Local Authority Designated Officer (LADO); - that anyone who has harmed or may pose a risk to a child is referred to the DBS; - a senior manager is appointed to deal with allegations against staff in their absence; - they obtain a written statement, from any alternative provision in which children are placed, that confirms the alternative provision has completed all the vetting and bring checks that are necessary on their staff.